alicevisintin/exercises-reading-code/README.md

-# exercises-reading-code
-Exercises to better understand and to read the code
+Exercises to understand and to read the code